-3 Coronavirus Symptoms You Need to Know—and How to Prevent the Virus
+9 Coronavirus Symptoms You Need to Know—and How to Prevent the Virus

 What are the symptoms of coronavirus?

 First of all, coronaviruses are a group of different viruses—and the symptoms of the current newsworthy strain of coronavirus, COVID-19, differ from other coronavirus strains.
-According to the CDC, there are three main symptoms of the current illness: Fever, cough, and shortness of breath—all symptoms similar to the common cold or flu.

 How can you protect yourself from coronavirus?

 First and foremost, it's advised that people frequently clean their hands with soap and water or by using alcohol-based hand gel.
-It's also important that, when coughing and sneezing, people always cover their mouth and nose with their elbow or a tissue (and then immediately throwing that used tissue away and washing their hands).
+It's also important that, when coughing and sneezing, people always cover their mouth and nose with their elbow or a tissue (and then immediately throw that used tissue away and wash their hands).
 People should also try their best to avoid others who have a fever or cough.